Phrases, sayings and idioms at

 "A chap who has got duck's disease is most often labelled 'Tich’ in a friendly manner, or '‘squirt’ or 'little squirt’ in a less friendly manner.
 Alternatively: ankle biter, dolly mixture [etc.]."

-It is listed in several lists of phrases as being of Australian origin.
-It does certainly sound Australian, although the early references to the phrase in print don't support that.
+It is included in several lists of phrases as being of Australian origin but, whilst it certainly sounds Australian, the early references to the phrase in print don’t support such an origin.